creold/illustrator-scripts/md/Color.md

 ## MatchColors
 [![Direct](https://img.shields.io/badge/Direct%20Link-MatchColors.jsx-FF6900.svg)](https://rebrand.ly/matchclrs) [![Download](https://img.shields.io/badge/Download%20All-Zip%20archive-0088CC.svg)](https://bit.ly/2M0j95N)

 Matches two groups of objects (paths, texts) or text objects characters by fill color.
+Can recolor selected objects in selected color swatches in the Swatches panel.
 Colors are defined on paths, compound paths, or text.
 Other objects in groups are skipped.

 > [!WARNING]
 > Scripts cannot copy/paste gradient angle and length properties.
 For this reason, only the gradient color is copied without its properties.
 Vote on [Uservoice](https://illustrator.uservoice.com/forums/908050-illustrator-desktop-sdk-scripting-issues/suggestions/47572073-control-the-angle-length-of-gradients-and-other) to fix this.